Looking for ways to cut down on waste then we have a helpful list of the most commonly used things in the home that can be reused from your trash.

 Use as a pocket protector.

-Use for storing a few special pens on a desktop, beside the bed, etc.
+Use for storing a few special pens, USB sticks, SD cards on a desktop, beside the bed, etc.

-Use as a protective case for your cellular phone
+Use as a protective case for your cell phone

 Use as stuffing for stuffed animals and decorative pillows.